-Behaviour Outreach Support Service (BOSS) - Assessed or observed within the school setting to provide advice for social, emotional and behavioural needs

-- Child and Mental Health Service (CAMHS) Support will normally be provided in the hospital setting to support the pupil's emotional or mental health needs - Working Together Team Observed within the school setting to provide advice about social, communication or behavioural needs, including Autism - Healthy Minds -Provides emotional wellbeing support for children and young people up to 19 years old
+- Behaviour Outreach Support Service (BOSS) Assessed or observed within the school setting to provide advice for social, emotional and behavioural needs. - Child and Mental Health Service (CAMHS) Support will normally be provided in the hospital setting to support the pupil's emotional or mental health needs - Healthy Minds -Provides emotional wellbeing support for children and young people up to 19 vears old. - Early Help Identified the need for help for children and families as soon as problems start to emerge, or when there is a strong likelihood that problems will emerge in the future.